intelligensi-ai/theme-craft-hackathon/README.md

 ### **Tech Stack**

 A modern, full-stack TypeScript application with a serverless backend and cloud infrastructure.
+The structure of the project is divided into frontend / backend on the same repo - both need to have dependecies installed seperately and be running independetly.

 ### Frontend